learn-co-curriculum/phase-1-functions-lab/README.md

 ## Understanding the Tests

-Run `npm test` and look at the tests currently breaking.
+Run `npm test` and look at the tests currently breaking (remember you need to run `npm install` first).
 You will need to write four functions from scratch, and test them as you go to get them working.
 Remember to look through the tests, which are located in `test/indexTest.js`.
 It's a bit easier to think through the testing process in steps.

 1. The first describe statement, `describe('index.js', function()`, tells us that the file being tested is the `index.js` file.